enqueuer-land/enqueuer/README.md

 **onInit**
 Available in requisitions, publishers and subscriptions.
 It gets executed as soon as the test is initialized.
+As available parameter, an `elapsedTime` variable is given, counting every milliseconds since the instantiation of this component.

 **onFinish**
 Available in requisitions, publishers and subscriptions.
 It gets executed when the test is about to finish.